gmusicproxy/gmusicproxy/README.md

 License: **GPL v3**

 ## About
-This program permits the use of Google Play Music with All Access subscription with any music player that is able to stream MP3 files and M3U playlists (e.g., [MPD server][1], [VLC][2], ...).
+This program permits the use of Google Play Music with All Access subscription with any music player that is able to stream MP3 files and to manage M3U playlists (e.g., [MPD server][1], [VLC][2], ...).
 It can work also with a free account without All Access extras.

-Google has released a nice music service and now it is even more interesting with the All Access option.
+Google has released a nice music service with the possibility to stream all the available music using the All Access subscription.
 The Google-way to listen your collection and the stations is by means of Android devices or any web browser.
-If you want to use your TVs or HiFi audio systems, the main tool is the Chromecast key.
-I can't buy one (at the moment it is not available in my country) and it looks a bit closed.
-Even more I already got a music-system based on a PC connected to my HiFi audio system: it makes use of [MPD][1] and I would like to keep it.
+If you want to use your TVs or HiFi audio systems, the main tool is the Chromecast key (or its audio variant).
+These devices are closed and limited in someway.
+I already got a music-system at home based on a small Raspberry-PI connected to my HiFi audio system (using a professional DAC): it makes use of [MPD][1] and I wanted to keep it.

 My project is based on the great [Unofficial Google Play Music API][3] of Simon Weber: it already permits to create URLs to stream the tracks as regular MP3 but they expire in 1 minute!
 Keeping this proxy running, it can generate persistent local URLs that never expire and that can be used in any media-player.